Luodian/Otter/README.md

 - [x]  `xformers` support: for saving GPU memory and training speedup. issue [#35](https://github.com/Luodian/PET-VLM/issues/35)
 - [ ]  `load_in_8bit` support: for saving GPU memory and training speedup. [[issue]()]

-### Models

-We are working on the following models with much stronger performance.

-- [ ] Otter-9B for Videos
-- [ ] Otter-15B

 ## 📑 Citation